zwang2244/bug-free-bassoon/README.md

 2. Answer these questions
    * What are the GitHub usernames and names of your team members?
        * GitHub username 1: rliu235       name 1: Rena Liu
-       * GitHub username 2: jrmaritn4      name 2: Joseph Martin
+       * GitHub username 2:       name 2:
-       * GitHub username 3:       name 3:
+       * GitHub username 3: zwang2244     name 3: Zhilin Wang
        * GitHub username 4:       name 4:
        * GitHub username 5:       name 5:
    * When did you complete this exercise?